 - It can help improve gross motor skills, such as riding a bike.

-- It can help improve social skills.
+- Speech therapy can help improve your child’s social skills.

-- It can help improve emotional regulation.
+- Speech therapy can help improve your child’s emotional regulation.

 Learn More About Our In-Home Multidisciplinary Approach to Autism

-If you are looking for in-home care for a child diagnosed with autism in the Bay Area or Orange County, Opya might be right for you.
-To learn more about how our multidisciplinary approach to autism can help your child reach their full potential, reach out today at 650.629.3445 or contact us online.
-We would be happy to answer any questions you may have or provide you with more information about our programs.
+To learn more about how our multidisciplinary approach to autism can help your child reach their full potential, reach out today at (650) 931-6300 or contact us online.